starburstdata/SA-Galaxy-Workshop/Module_Zero-Pre-Work/README.md

 4. Copy Data into Requisite location within AWS s3, reference this [doc](https://github.com/starburstdata/SA-Galaxy-Workshop/blob/main/Module_Zero-Pre-Work/AWS_S3_Setup.pdf) for more info
 5. Create an RDBMS to be used later if needed (Federation or Data Products or Data Discovery)
    - [RDBMS](https://github.com/starburstdata/SA-Galaxy-Workshop/blob/main/Module_One-Galaxy-Overview/Create_Database_Catalog.pdf)
-      - Reference the "AWS Redshift" credentials within Keeper to configure connection details
+      - Reference the "Galaxy Onsite Workshop Postgres" credentials within Keeper to configure connection details (Reach out to an SA on the West 4 team if you need access)
-      - Leverage a bastion host to connect
 6. Create a Role to be used by attendees with the following constraints
    - Does not have "Grant to creating role?" access on the Add new Role screen
    - Has the following Account level permissions